Screenshot_102.3696.jpg

 The SCIENCE

-Between 2016 and 2021 Deep has undergone rigorous research led by Prof. Isabela Granic, co-director of the GEMH Lab, and Dr. Joanneke Weerdmeester.
-The focus of this research was to explore the efficacy of Deep as a tool for anxiety regulation in youth.
-This research has resulted in various published papers (see below) and a doctoral dissertation.
+DEEP has undergone rigorous research led by Prof. Isabela Granic, co-director of GEMH Lab, and Dr. Joanneke Weerdmeester.
+The focus of this research was to explore the efficacy of Deep as a tool for anxiety regulation.
+This resulted in various published papers and a doctoral dissertation.
 You can find the complete publication list below.

 A randomized controlled trial and several multiple experimental studies have been conducted with anxious and non-anxious research samples of children and young adults.
 Results demonstrate DEEP’s ability to alleviate youth’s anxiety in the short term and diminish their symptoms over a longer time period with more extensive practice.
 Furthermore, there is some indication that playing DEEP positively impacts player self-efficacy.

-Research in a special education setting showed that the anxiety-relieving effects of a play session with DEEP could last up to 2 hours.
+Research in special education furthermore showed that the anxiety-relieving effects of a DEEP session could last up to 2 hours.
 Interestingly, some adolescents also showed less disruptive behaviour which suggests that DEEP may influence other aspects besides anxiety.

 With its accessible controls, DEEP enables wide audiences with varying cognitive and physical abilities to engage with the experience and to learn vital breathing techniques that can relieve their stress and anxiety.

-Now, with new science and care partners, research is expanding to other themes and settings including: emotional resilience, trauma, functional disorders, and forensic psychiatric care.
+With new science and care partners, research is currently expanding to other themes and settings including: emotional resilience, trauma, functional disorders, (intensive care) rehabiliation, and forensic (youth) psychiatric care.

 Weerdmeester, J.W.
 (2021).
 Take a DEEP Breath: Exploring the Potential of Game-based Biofeedback Interventions for Anxiety Regulations.
 [Doctoral Thesis].
 Radboud University. https://hdl.handle.net/2066/239933